UBoat-Botnet/UBoat/README.md

 - Souhardya Sardar ( Souhardya@protonmail.com )
 - Tuhinshubhra aka r3dhax0r ( https://github.com/Tuhinshubhra )

+## Urgent

-If you'd like to contribute and fix the server side issues of the botnet please kindly mail me at Souhardya@protonmail.com untill it's fixed this repository is going to stay archived :)
+If you'd like to contribute and fix the server side issues of the botnet please kindly mail me at Souhardya@protonmail.com / open a pull request .
+Untill it's fixed this repository is going to stay desserted !

 __Screens :__